TSchwierz/SelfLocalisationCF/README.md

 2. The project is getting long and complicated codewise.
 Proper documentation is crucial to maintain overview.
 Improve the readability and documentation of the code
 3. Add altitude control to the random walk and GridNetwork.
 4. Test the feasibility and processing time of path prediction during simulation.
-5. It would be interesting to see the activity of multiple neurons.
-Write a function to produce activity plots for each neuron
 1. fix the prediction plot by using proper dimensions.
 Plot the prediction error over time if possible to investigate time-dependency.